Masonic Boys School, Dublin

 The Masonic Boys School (sometimes Masonic Orphan Boys School) was a school in Dublin, Ireland which was originally established for the sons of deceased, or financially distressed, freemasons.
 It was directly supported by the Brethren of the Masonic Order and was in existence from 1867 until 1981.

 The school was located at Richview in Clonskeagh for most of its existence from 1885 to 1980 in what is as of 2023 the University College Dublin's School of Architecture.

 History

-Following the earlier establishment of the Masonic Female Orphan School of Ireland, the establishment of a boys school was decided upon at a meeting in Freemason's Hall on Molesworth Street on the 16th of April 1867.
+Following the earlier establishment of the Masonic Female Orphan School of Ireland, the establishment of a boys school was decided upon at a meeting in Freemason's Hall on Molesworth Street on 16 April 1867.

 Sport at the school

 The school won the Leinster Cricket Union Senior schools cup on a number of occasions in its history.

 The school were runners-up in the Leinster Schools Junior Cup in Rugby on one occasion in 1927.